Probabilistic Measures for Biological Adaptation and Resilience: Example: a Gradient-Driven Stochastic Differential Equation

 \section{Example: a Gradient-Driven Stochastic Differential Equation}

-We illustrate our proposal in a case where the invariant distribution generated by \eqref{eq:model} can be computed analytically.
+We illustrate the measure of resilience through adaptation in a case where the invariant distribution generated by \eqref{eq:model} can be computed analytically.
 We consider a gradient-driven Langevin equation with a one-dimensional quartic potential (also known as Smoluchowski Diffusion Equation),